zhengkai-cloudian/hap-operator/README.md

 To install and run HyperStore software you need a HyperStore license file - either an evaluation license or a production license.

+## Host Hardware and OS Requirements

+### Recommended for Production system:

+* 1 CPU, 8 cores
+* 128GB RAM
+* 2 x 960GB SSD (for RAID-1 mirrored hosting of the OS as well as Cassandra and Redis databases storing system metadata)
+* 12 x 4TB HDD (for ext4 file systems storing object data) (JBOD, no RAID)
+* 2 x 10GbE Ports

+### Minimum for production systems:

+* 1 CPU, 8 cores
+* 64GB RAM
+* 2 x 480GB SSD (for RAID-1 mirrored hosting of the OS as well as Cassandra and Redis databases storing system metadata)
+* 12 x 4TB HDD (for ext4 file systems storing object data) (JBOD, no RAID)
+* 2 x 10GbE Ports

+### Minimum for production systems:

+HyperStore software can be installed on a single host that has just one data drive.
+The host should have at least 1GB of hard drive space, at least 16GB RAM, and preferably at least 8 processor cores.
+If you install HyperStore software on a host with less resources than this, the install script will display a warning about the host having less than recommended resources.
+If you try to install HyperStore software on a host with less 100MB hard drive space or less than 2GB RAM, the installation will abort.

+Then complete these node preparation tasks in this order:
+1. "Installing HyperStore Prerequisites"
+2. "Configuring Network Interfaces, Time Zone, and Data Disks"
+3. "Running the Pre-Install Checks Script"

 ## Preparing Your environment

 * DNS Set-Up